AYRAbotics/Realsense-depthcamera-435i-integration-with-R-tab-ros2-humble-complete-guide/README.md

   rviz:=true
 ```

-IMPORTANT:

-Do NOT use:
+⚠️ Do NOT use:

 ```text
 --delete_db_on_start
 ```

-otherwise the saved map will be erased.
+when reopening a saved map.

 ---

-# Step 11 — Export Occupancy Grid
+# 🧭 Export Occupancy Grid

 Inside RTAB-Map GUI: